DylanPrinsloo/text-editor/README.md

-# IDE-0002: Integrated Development Environment
+# text-editor 001

 ---

 ## Project Overview

-IDE-0002 is an **Integrated Development Environment** (IDE) specifically tailored for university students.
+text-editor 001 is an code executable specifically tailored for university students.
 The primary goal of this project is to assist students in **testing**, **evaluating**, and **improving** their code for **examination** and **learning** purposes.

 ---